BVolt/Drawing_App/README.md

 ## Instruction for running the program

 First download the repository.
-Then you can either run the main.py file or use the executable file.
+Then with python installed run python main.py.